-In Key Stage 3, Religious Studies is taught as a discrete subject to all pupils.
+In Key Stage 3, Religious Studies is taught as a discrete subject to all students.

 It is a delight to teach Religious Studies in a school as religiously and culturally diverse as CRGS.
-The aim of the course is to provide the boys with a sound background to the six major world religions and to facilitate thoughtful and well supported conversations about the students’ own world views and to help them to understand the world views of others.
-Much of the course involves discussion and pupils are encouraged to express their considered views with acceptance and respect of the beliefs of others.
+The aim of the course is to provide the students with a sound background to the six major world religions and to facilitate thoughtful and well supported conversations about the students’ own world views and to help them to understand the world views of others.
+Much of the course involves discussion and students are encouraged to express their considered views with acceptance and respect of the beliefs of others.

 In the first year at the school, the introductory unit looks at religion in general – what does it mean to be religious?
-To do this pupils examine how and why people are religious, where the world religions originated and how they are linked, look at ideas about morality, and finally, the attitudes resulting from "being religious."
+To do this, students examine how and why people are religious, where the world religions originated and how they are linked, look at ideas about morality, and finally, the attitudes resulting from "being religious."

 In Key Stage 4 - Religious Studies - GCSE & Non-exam

 The Edexcel A level Religious Studies course is followed.
-Year 12 and Year 13 students study six units in each of the Philosophy of Religion, Ethics and Religion and New Testament Studies sections.
+Year 12 and 13 students study six units in each of the Philosophy of Religion, Ethics and Religion and New Testament Studies sections.

 Head of Religious Studies